starkfell/100DaysOfIaC/articles/day.91.restricting.network.access.to.acr.md

 Even though we have restricted access to the actual Repositories in the Azure Container Registry, if you click on **Access Keys** under Settings, you should see the Admin User **iac100daysacr** and the existing Passwords for that account.
 The reason is because we set the *--admin-enabled* option to *true* earlier when creating the Azure Container Registry.

 Just as when we were discussing locking down access to an Azure Key Vault, make sure to also restrict Access Control (IAM) as well for your Azure Container Registries.
 A User with enough rights could easily remove the network restrictions that were put in place for the Azure Container Registry.

+The JSON Output from creating Network Rules here for an Azure Container Registry is slightly different than for Azure Key Vault.
+Be aware of this when using the *--query* switch or **jq** to parse the results of your Azure CLI operations for both.

 </br>